wwangrktn/dineissimo-/tutorials/tutorial-2-dineissimo.md

 For the first part of this tutorial, you will work on the AppBuilder in-browser client (available at [http://platform.telerik.com](http://platform.telerik.com), and later you will install our app on device to test the plugin.

 First, install the Social Share plugin into the project in-browser.
-Click on the plugins link in the Project Navigator.
+Right-click on the properties link in the Project Navigator and select 'open'.

 ![Platform](dineissimo-2-1.png)

-Scroll down to ‘Other Plugins’ and click ‘Install’.
+Click on 'Plugins' on the left and scroll down to ‘Other Plugins’ and click ‘Install’.
 A modal window shows the Packages in the Plugins Marketplace and you can search for ‘SocialSharing’.
 Highlight that plugin and click ‘install’.
 AppBuilder installs the plugin into your Plugins folder.

 ![Platform](dineissimo-2-2.png)